-The new validation studies presented in Grobben et al (2002), Taylor et al (2002a) and Taylor et al (2002b) show that the total TSE infectivity clearances that can be expected from these processes are higher than the ones previously given in the SSC's opinion of 21 January 2000.
-From these new results appears that the acid process after degreasing and demineralisation has a total clearance of approximately 2.6 $\log{10}$ .
-Filtration, ion-exchange and UHT sterilisation reduced further the infectivity below detection level and the estimated clearance level of the process as a whole (gelatine production and purification) is estimated to be at least $4.8 \log{10}$
+These experiments show that the total TSE infectivity clearances that can be expected from these processes are higher than the ones previously given in the SSC's opinion of 21 January 2000.
+From these new results it appears that the acid process after degreasing and demineralisation has a total clearance of approximately 2.6 $\log{10}$ .
+Filtration, ion-exchange and UHT sterilisation further reduced the infectivity below detection level and the clearance level of the process as a whole (gelatine production and purification) is calculated to be at least 4.8 $\log{10}$

-The long (classic) alkaline step after degreasing and demineralisation currently shows a total clearance of $3.7 \log{10}$ as compared to the reduction of infectivity of the acidulation + liming steps in classic typical gelatine production process estimated at approximately 2.84 $\log{10}$ in the SSC opinion of 21 January 2001.
-The total alkaline process, including filtration, ion-exchange and UHT sterilisation reduced the infectivity below the detection level corresponding to an estimated clearance level of the process as a whole of at least 4.9 $\log{10}$
+The long (classic) alkaline step after degreasing and demineralisation currently shows a total clearance of $3.7 \log{10}$ as compared to the reduction of infectivity of the acidulation + liming steps in classic typical gelatine production process of approximately $2.8 \log{10}$ in the SSC opinion of 21 January 2001.
+The total alkaline process, including filtration, ion-exchange and UHT sterilisation reduced the infectivity below the detection level corresponding to an calculated clearance level of the process as a whole of at least $4.9 \log{10}$